jangirrishabh/Overcoming-exploration-from-demos/README.md

 ## Behavior Cloning Loss applied on the actor's actions
 Second, we introduce a new loss computed only on the demonstration examples for training the actor.
 This loss is a standard loss in imitation learning, but we show that using it as an  auxiliary loss for RL improves learning significantly.
 The loss implementation can be seen in the following code.
-Please refer to the blog for more information on equations.
+Refer to the blog for more information on equations.

 ## Q-value filter to account for imperfect demonstrations